Tag Archives: children in need

 your impact through hope in action

-Sponsorship is not the only way that you, our loyal supporters, help impoverished children every month.
-Additionally, thanks to the generosity of our sponsors and donors who have made contributions to our Hope In Action Fund, in the last month we have been able to:
+Sponsorship is one of many ways you, our loyal supporters, help impoverished children every month.
+Additionally, thanks to the generosity of our sponsors and donors who have made contributions to our Hope In Action Fund in the last month, we have been able to:

-– Provide nutritious meals to 30 children for a month at Santa Isabel Ana Seton in Guatemala
+– Provide nutritious meals for children at Sagrada Familia in Guatemala

 – Provide funds for the daily meals for 25 children for an entire month at Kids’ Hope Ethiopia